blocklet/blocklet-specification/README.md

 - Example

-Any blocklet name with `Example` means this blocklet is built as an example to showcase the capability of ABT Node and Blocklet framework.
+Any blocklet name with `Example` means this blocklet is built as an example to showcase the capability of Blocklet Server and Blocklet framework.
 The `Example` blocklets usually have useful features than those `Demo` blocklets, but may not stand for production quality.

 - Starter